strayMat/how_to_select_causal_models/response_to_reviewer.md

 manuscript.
 We have addresed the comments through additional work as well as clarifications in the revised manuscript.

+To clarify the origin of the Robinson decomposition, as suggested by reviewer 1, we have added an equation.
+As a result the equation numbers in the revised manuscript are all shifted by one.

 # Reviewer 1

 *[...]
 The authors conceivably state that "The problem is that causal estimation requires controlling an error on both treated and non-treated outcome for the same individual.".
 Consequently, they report on estimator that attempt to consider this (in Section "Methods").
 However, I cannot understand how this hint ("controlling error on both treated and non-treated sample (or patient?)") has been implemented by the procedure the authors describe in Equations (1), (2), and (3).
 If, I correctly understand", in Eq.
 (2) we see the g-computation estimators, a well-known concept introduced by [21] (and recently used also by https://www.nature.com/articles/s41598-020-65917-x ), that splits the two configurations "treated" and "non-treated". [...]
 I understand that Eq.
 (2) and in Eq.
 (3) consider both treated and non-treated sample (or patient?), but those sums can be also equal to 0, even if their single terms are different from 0.
 Moreover, it is not clear if, and how Eq.
 (3) is related to Eq.
 (2): is it a variant?
 Is Eq.
 (3) derived from Eq.
 (2) under special assumptions?*